Pinterest

 Mix together with your hands until the dough holds together.
 Then divide the dough into portions and form the dumplings.

 I like to use an ice cream scoop to measure out the dough.
-That way the dumplings are similar sizes.
+That way, the dumplings are similar sizes.

 Portion out the dough using an ice cream scoop.

-To keep the dumplings from sticking to your hands when you are forming them, you can either wet your hands with water, or dust your hands with flour.
+To keep the dumplings from sticking to your hands when you are forming them, you can either wet your hands with cold water, or dust your hands with flour.
 Either way works.

 Form the dumplings using wet hands so the dough doesn't stick.